Premier League of Bosnia and Herzegovina

-The Premier League of Bosnia and Herzegovina (Premijer liga Bosne i Hercegovine; Premijer liga Bosne i Hercegovine; Премијер лига Босне и Херцеговине), officially known as the Wwin League of Bosnia and Herzegovina for sponsorship purposes, is the top tier football league in Bosnia and Herzegovina, and is operated by the Football Association of Bosnia and Herzegovina.
+The Premier League of Bosnia and Herzegovina (Premijer liga Bosne i Hercegovine), officially known as the Wwin League of Bosnia and Herzegovina for sponsorship purposes, is the top tier football league in Bosnia and Herzegovina, and is operated by the Football Association of Bosnia and Herzegovina.
 As the country's most prestigious level of football competition, the league changed format in the 2025–26 season and is contested by 10 clubs with the last two teams relegated at the end of every season.

-As of the 2025–26 season, the league is represented by four clubs in European competition.
+As of the 2026–27 season, the league is represented by four clubs in European competition.
 The winner of the Premier League starts from the UEFA Champions League first qualifying round.
 The winner of the Bosnian Cup starts from the second qualifying round of the UEFA Conference League, while the runner-up and third placed team on the table start from the UEFA Conference League first qualifying round.

 The bottom two teams are relegated at the end of the season, while the winners of the First League of the Federation of Bosnia and Herzegovina and the First League of the Republika Srpska are promoted to the Premier League.